-We have really been enjoying the blue skies recently!
+We have really been enjoying the lighter evenings recently!
 Spring is a glorious time in nature and after months of grey skies and chilly days, the sights and sounds do wonders for our senses.
-Whether you’re waiting for the snowdrops to pop up, or you notice the tree leaves unfurling, it’s certainly an exciting time to get out and explore in Cambridgeshire, Peterborough and South Lincolnshire.
+Whether you’re waiting for more trees to bloom, or you notice the colours or smells of spring, it’s certainly an exciting time to get out and explore in Cambridgeshire, Peterborough and South Lincolnshire.
+We’ve put together 6 ways to connect with nature in Spring and we would love to know where you have been exploring and about your experiences!

 How nature can benefit mental health